nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters/README.md

 https://google-gruyere.appspot.com/

 #### Blog posts
-You can find a ton of awesome XSX reports by searching through the HackerOne Hacktivity Page (https://hackerone.com/hacktivity?querystring=XSS).
+You can find a ton of awesome XSS reports by searching through the HackerOne Hacktivity Page (https://hackerone.com/hacktivity?querystring=XSS).
 Here are some more complex and some of my favorite XSS related blog posts:

 ##### DOM XSS
 https://hackerone.com/reports/297968